camkol/recipes-redux/README.md

 ### What I learned

-This was a class project to learn core concepts of Redux.
+This was a class project to learn strategies for complex state of Redux.

 ### Continued development